OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

 4. At the bottom of the task pane, choose the **Get My User Profile Information** button to initiate the SSO process.

 5. If a dialog window appears to request permissions on behalf of the add-in, this means that SSO is not supported for your scenario and the add-in has instead fallen back to an alternate method of user authentication.
-This may occur when the tenant administrator hasn't granted consent for the add-in to access Microsoft Graph, or when the user isn't signed into Office with a valid Microsoft Account or Office 365 ("Work or School") account.
+This may occur when the tenant administrator hasn't granted consent for the add-in to access Microsoft Graph, or when the user isn't signed into Office with a valid Microsoft Account or Microsoft 365 Education or Work account.
 Choose the **Accept** button in the dialog window to continue.

     ![Permissions request dialog](../images/sso-permissions-request.png)